Monday, May 12, 2008

 Button holes!

-From button hole to button hole draw, the tie will be drawn towards the back.
+From left sets of button holes to right sets of button holes, the tie will be drawn towards the back.

-Clipping the edge of the tie and pull through.
+Clipping the edge of the tie with a loop turner, pull through.

 Sew the edges of the ruffle together and baste two rows of stitching along the top edge.